razazsalih8-creator/SmartHomeEnergyPrediction/README.md

-# Smart Home Energy Prediction Project
+mart Home Energy Prediction Project

-## 📌 Overview
+📌 Overview

 This project aims to build a machine learning model capable of predicting appliance energy consumption in a smart home environment.
-The dataset contains temperature, humidity, weather, and environmental sensor readings collected from different rooms in the house.

-The goal of the project is to develop a dashboard where the user can enter sensor values and instantly see the predicted energy usage.

----

-## 📌 Objectives
-- Analyze the smart home dataset.
-- Preprocess and scale the data for machine learning.
-- Train several regression models and compare their performance.
-- Select the best model (Random Forest).
-- Save the model and scaler for deployment.
-- Build an interactive Streamlit dashboard for real-time prediction.

----

-## 📌 Project Files Description

-### **1. model_training.ipynb**
-This notebook contains the full machine learning workflow:
-- Data loading
-- Splitting into training and testing sets
-- Standardization
-- Training multiple regression models
-- Evaluating MAE and RMSE
-- Saving the trained model and scaler

----

-### **2. app.py**
-This is the Streamlit web application that serves as the user interface.
-It loads the trained model and scaler, receives sensor inputs from the user, processes them, and displays the predicted energy consumption.

----

-### **3. random_forest_model.pkl**
-This file contains the trained Random Forest regression model.
-It is produced during training and used only by the Streamlit dashboard.

----

-### **4. scaler.pkl**
-This file stores the StandardScaler used to normalize the dataset before training.
-It ensures that incoming user inputs receive the same preprocessing as the training data.

----

-### **5. requirements.txt**
-Lists all Python libraries needed to run the project.

----

-### **6. README.md**
-Provides documentation for the project, explaining its purpose, structure, files, and how to run it.

----

-## 📌 How to Run the Project

-1. Install the required libraries:
-    ```
+The dataset contains temperature, humidity, weather, and environmental sensor readings collected from different rooms in the house over ~4.5 months, recorded every 10 minutes.
+The data was collected using a ZigBee wireless sensor network, merged with weather data from Chievres Airport (Belgium), and includes two random variables for testing purposes.

+The goal of the project is to develop a dashboard where users can enter sensor values and instantly see the predicted energy usage.

+📌 Dataset Information

+Date/Time: year-month-day hour:minute:second

+Appliances: energy use in Wh

+lights: energy use of light fixtures in Wh

+T1-RH_1, …, T9-RH_9: Temperature and Humidity in various rooms in Celsius and %

+T_out, Press_mm_hg, RH_out, Windspeed, Visibility, Tdewpoint: Weather data from Chievres station

+rv1, rv2: Random variables for regression testing

+Data Notes:

+10-minute interval averages from raw sensor readings (~3.3 min per node)

+Weather data interpolated to match the sensor timestamp

+Two random variables included to test non-predictive features

+📌 Preprocessing & What We Did

+Loaded the dataset (energydata_completee.csv) using Pandas with the correct separator (;).

+Converted the date column to datetime and extracted new features:

+hour, day_of_week, month, week_of_year

+Dropped unnecessary columns: date, rv1, rv2

+Defined target variable (Appliances) and features (X = all other columns)

+Split the dataset into training (80%) and testing (20%) sets

+Standardized the features using StandardScaler to ensure all inputs are on the same scale

+Trained multiple regression models: Linear Regression, Decision Tree, Random Forest, Gradient Boosting

+Evaluated models using MAE and RMSE, and selected Random Forest as the best-performing model

+Saved the scaler (scaler.pkl) for use in the dashboard to preprocess user inputs

+📌 Project Files Description

+model_training.ipynb

+Full machine learning workflow including preprocessing, model training, evaluation, and saving the scaler

+app.py

+Streamlit dashboard that loads the scaler, receives user sensor inputs, scales them, and predicts energy usage

+scaler.pkl

+Contains the trained StandardScaler to ensure the same preprocessing is applied to new inputs

+requirements.txt

+Lists all Python libraries required for running the project (pandas, numpy, scikit-learn, joblib, streamlit, etc.)

+README.md

+This file: provides full documentation, dataset info, workflow, and instructions

+⚠️ random_forest_model.pkl is not included in the GitHub repository because it is a large file.
+It will be used in the AWS deployment for running the dashboard.

+📌 How to Run the Project

+Locally (optional):

+Install required libraries:

 pip install -r requirements.txt

-    ```
+Upload the trained Random Forest model (random_forest_model.pkl) manually if needed.

-2. Run the Streamlit dashboard:
+Run the Streamlit dashboard:
-    ```

 streamlit run app.py
-    ```

-3. Enter the sensor values in the interface and the model will predict the energy consumption.
+Enter sensor values and get predicted appliance energy consumption.

----
+On AWS:

+We will deploy the dashboard on an EC2 instance.

+Upload the repository files (app.py, model_training.ipynb, scaler.pkl, requirements.txt) to the server.

+Also upload the random_forest_model.pkl to the AWS instance.

+Run streamlit run app.py on the server to access the interactive dashboard in the browser.

-## 📌 Conclusion
+📌 Conclusion

 This project demonstrates how machine learning can be applied to real-world smart home applications.
-By integrating the trained model with a Streamlit interface, we provide an interactive tool that predicts appliance energy consumption based on environmental data.
+By integrating the trained Random Forest model with a Streamlit dashboard, users can interactively predict appliance energy consumption based on environmental data.